xsburg/react-bem-factory/README.md

 }
 ```

-The builder function uses method chaining to add mixin classes and the theme modifier (if necessarily) and produces the resulting class name string when called.
+The builder function uses method chaining to add mixin classes and theme modifier (if necessary) and produces the resulting class name string when called.

 Example: